DrakirL/DrakirL.github.io/p10/class/exorcist.md

 ## Exorcist Class Features
 These are the core features granted for the Exorcist Class.

+### Level 1: Profane Order
+Choose an Exorcist Subclass.
+You may count each Talent listed under it count as a Exorcist Class Talent.<br>
+Your options are the following:
++ Order of Ancients
++ Order of Collectors
++ Order of Calamity? the Deluge?
+Nexus?
++ Order of Dragonborne
++ Order of the Fallen Star
++ Order of Heretics
++ Order of the Lost
++ Order of Lycanthropes
++ Order of Mutants
++ Order of the Ordning
++ Order of Slayers
+#### <br>

+Pick a Level 1 Talent from your chosen Exorcist Subclass.

-### Core: Sworn Enemy
+### Level 1: Sworn Enemy
 Choose a creature type.
 Add it among your Training.
 (PHRASING?) <br>
 *Note: This means that you should get Advantage on Tests that relates to your chosen creature type.
 You have lots of experience/knowledge to draw from.*
 <br><br>
-If a creature is of the type you chose, it counts as a Sworn Enemy for you.
-When you hit one of your Sworn Enemies with a Martial Attack, you raise the Attack's Degree of success by 1.
+If a creature is of the type you chose, you may treat it as a Sworn Enemy.<br>
+Whenever you would make an Attack against a Sworn Enemy and roll your Proficiency Die, you may instead roll it twice and pick one of the two values to count.
+(PHRASING?).

-### Core: Baleful Brand
+### Level 1: Baleful Brand
-When you hit a creature with a Martial Attack, you can spend 1 MP to Brand it before causing any of the attack's effects.
-(PHRASING?) <br>
+When you target a creature with a Martial Attack, you can spend 1 MP to Brand it before attempting the Test.<br>
-While a creature is Branded by you, you can treat that creature as if it were your Sworn Enemy regardless of its creature type. <br>
+While a creature is Branded by you, you may treat it as a Sworn Enemy.<br>
 You also know the direction towards the Branded creature’s location at all times, provided it is on the same plane of existence as you.
 <br><br>
-Your Brand remains until you Brand a different creature, you use 1 Action on your turn to touch the creature and remove your Brand, or your Brand is dispelled (as if it were a spell with a Rank equal to your Level).
+Your Brand remains for up to a day, until you Brand a different creature, you use 1 Action on your turn to touch the creature and remove your Brand, or your Brand is dispelled (as if it were a Spell you casted).

-### Level 1: Weapon Bond?
-Rite of Enhancement?
+### Level 1: Enhancement Rite
 You can use 1 Action on your turn and spend 1 MP to enhance a weapon you are holding.
-You can use a weapon you have enhanced this way as a focus to cast any spell you know.
-The enhancement lasts for up to a minute, until you let go of the weapon, or use this feature again. <br>
+You can use a weapon you have enhanced this way as a focus to cast any Spell you know.
+The enhancement remains for a minute, until you let go of the weapon, or use this feature again. <br>
 When you enhance the weapon, choose one of the following damage types: Sonic, Acid, Cold, Fire, Lightning, Infernal, Radiant, or Necrotic.
 When you deal damage with the enhaced weapon, you may change the damage dealt to the type you chose.

 ### Level 1: Sixth Sense?